TERMS AND CONDITIONS

 Payments for Games

 Games are priced individually dependant on how many paintballs you wish to purchase.
-Our prices are found on The Paintball Package Price list.
-Weekend Paintball Tickets + your selected Paintball Package include all paintballs, safety equipment and paintball marker hire as well as entry to the fields.
+Deposit + your selected Paintball Package include all paintballs, safety equipment and paintball marker hire as well as entry to the fields.

-You can purchase your Paintball Packages online or on the day at reception - whichever is easier for you.
+You can purchase your Paintball Packages on the day at reception - whichever is easier for you.

-Weekend Paintball Tickets must be purchased by everyone in the group prior to the playing date.
+Deposits must be paid by everyone in the group prior to the playing date.

 FREQUENTLY ASKED QUESTIONS